beltima/right-price/README.md

 # right-price
 This project was developed with the aim of assisting in making optimal business decisions, particularly in the context of the complex and dynamic housing market in IDF.
+For a quick overview from the dashboard: https://beltima-right-price-streamlit-dashboard-6ce5ov.streamlit.app/

 Co-Author:
 - [@ugomuhieddine17] (https://github.com/ugomuhieddine17)